Esri/calcite-web/docs/source/type/_type-defaults.md

 ##### Header Five
 ###### Header Six

-00. List One
+00. List One that is really long and will break to the next line, demonstrating that the left edges of the text are aligned.
 00. List Two
 00. List Three

-- List Item
+- List Item that is really long and will break to the next line, demonstrating that the left edges of the text are aligned.
+  - sub list item
+  - sub list item
 - List Item
 - List Item